gramineproject/gramine/Documentation/performance.rst

 The patched libgomp library can provide a significant boost: for example, PyTorch's SGX performance overhead decreases on some workloads from 25% to 8%.

-We would like to note that an alternative implementation of OpenMP -- the ``libiomp`` library -- does **not** have any performance bottlenecks under Gramine SGX.
+To the best of our knowledge, an alternative implementation of OpenMP -- the *libiomp* library -- does **not** have performance bottlenecks under Gramine SGX.
 We recommend to switch to this library whenever possible, instead of building and using the patched libgomp.

 Other considerations
 --------------------